theobald-software/kb.theobald-software.github.io/content/_tables/xtract-is-Dynamization-of-WHERE-conditions-of-the-XIS-table-components.md

 ---
 layout: page
-title: Dynamization of WHERE conditions of the XIS table components
+title: Xtract IS - Dynamization of WHERE conditions
 description: Dynamization of WHERE conditions of the XIS table components
 permalink: /:collection/:path
 weight: 1